 Please accept my best wishes if you are planning a wedding.
-I am Mary Beaty, a certified Humanist Officiant licensed by the Registrar General and the Ontario Humanist Society to provide legal, non-denominational, non-sectarian, non-religious marriage ceremonies in Ontario.
-I also provide Humanist funeral and memorial services, baby-naming ceremonies, and other secular celebrations of life passage events.
-Humanist Ceremonies do not use religious language, but are respectful of cultural traditions and may include traditional as well as modern elements of your choice.
+I am Mary Beaty, a certified Humanist Officiant licensed by the Registrar General and the Ontario Humanist Society to provide non-religious, (non-sectarian, non-denominational, or ‘civil’) legal marriage ceremonies in Ontario.
+Here is an ENQUIRY FORM, if you wish to see if I am available for your wedding.

 Personalized Wedding Ceremonies

 Whether you choose a traditional or contemporary wedding, a private elopement or simple legal ceremony (for those planning a destination wedding), or a family or community wedding, each ceremony is prepared with the couple, to reflect your own values, wishes, traditions and style.
 Here are a few sample wedding ceremonies as a guide.

 We offer both traditional wedding ceremonies, formal and informal, and also modern contemporary ceremonies.
 Our services are simple and unfussy – and we encourage you to include traditions, music and personal touches, including friends, family, and humour!
 We also ensure that your wedding follows all the legal guidelines and requirements of the Marriage Act of Ontario.

 I have been a marriage officiant since 2004, and am honoured to have married over 1500 couples.
 I am familiar with inter-cultural weddings, non-traditional ceremonies and unique locations, as well as surprise weddings, private elopements, location weddings, weddings with children, pets, and other special circumstances.